Brown-University-Library/atalanta-media/images/emblem-images_tiled/README.md

 Download [MagickSlicer](https://github.com/VoidVolker/MagickSlicer), which requires ImageMagick

 Step 4)
+If you have high-resolution TIFF files, you will first need to export them to JPEG because MagickSlicer will not tile TIFFs.
+If you already have high-resolution JPEGs, skip to Step 5

+To convert your TIFF files to JPEG, open the first TIFF in Photoshop In Photoshop, go to File > Scripts > Image Processor In part 1, select the source folder where your TIFFs are located In part 2, select the destination folder where you would like to keep your exported JPEGs In part 3, select the Save as JPEG checkbox, the preferred image quality (I use 10—12), and the convert profile to sRGB checkbox
+In part 4, keep the Include ICC Profile selected
+Then click Run to process all the files in your source folder

+Step 5)
 To use MagickSlicer, cd to the MagickSlicer-master folder and enter the following command in Terminal

 	``` ./magick-slicer.sh -i path/to/source-folder/name-of-file.jpg -o path/to/destination-folder/name-of-file ```